This article was updated in July 2024 with contributions from Stacey Hill and Jaymes Dempsey.

 1. When working at high magnifications

-If you shoot at high magnifications, your depth of field – that is, the amount of the shot that’s in focus – will be razor thin.
+If you shoot at high magnifications, your depth of field – that is, the amount of the shot that’s in focus – will be razor-thin.
 To capture a sharp photo, you must get your focus point exactly right, yet even if you mount your camera on a tripod, the vibrations from pressing the shutter button can mess with the focus and ruin the image.

-But with a remote release, you can mount your camera on a tripod, set the focus, then take a few steps back.
+But with a remote release, you can mount your camera on a tripod, set the focus, and then take a few steps back.

 And you can fire your shot from a distance!
 As long as you stay still and work with a sturdy tripod, your image will turn out tack sharp.